Dashron/Roads/README.md

 The result will always be a [thenable (Promises/A compatible promise)](http://wiki.commonjs.org/wiki/Promises/A), no matter what data has been provided to the Response object.

-**NOTE:** The [request](#apirequeststring-method-string-url-dynamic-body-object-headers) method will have already called getData. `getData()` is only useful if you have not yet called request, but need to expand a response object.
+**NOTE:** The [request](#apirequeststring-method-string-url-dynamic-body-object-headers) method will have already called `getData()`. `getData()` is only useful if you have not yet called request, but need to expand a response object.
 If you call this, I highly recommend assigning the final value back into response.data, so that you do not have to process the response data multiple times.

     // Get the data, which will be a promise return response.getData()
         .then(function (data) {
             console.log(data);
-            // NOTE: If any of your values are functions or promiess, you must pass them through the field filter for them to be properly expanded.
+            // NOTE: If any of your values are functions or promises, you must pass them through the field filter for them to be properly expanded.
         });

 ### Response.writeToServer(*ServerResponse* http_response)